Dynamic Negative Guidance of Diffusion Models: Methodology

-The term added to the posterior in Eq.~(\ref{eq: Approximate posterior equation}) can be positive or negative, respectively corresponding to an increase or a decrease of the posterior likelihood.
+To know in which point $\bx_t$ the posterior needs to be estimated, the guidance scale is required, which depends itself on the posterior.
+An implicit problem is therefore defined.
+To resolve the implicitness of the above equation, we assume that the posterior changes slowly such that the guidance scale can, up to first order, be approximated by its previous value.
+This assumption becomes exact as the number of diffusion time steps becomes infinitely large, an assumption often used in the diffusion literature.
+In essence, the computation of the guidance scale and that of the denoising is staggered in time.
+To obtain the guidance scale required to find $\bx_{t-1}$, the posterior at time step $t$ is used, which solely depends on $\bx_t$, $\bm{\mu}_{t,\theta}(\bx_{t+1})$ and \(\bm{\mu}_{t,\theta}(\bx_{t+1}|\cbad)\), which are all known.
+Mathematically, this boils down to replacing $\log p_t (\cbad|\bx_{t})$ with $\log p_{t-1} (\cbad|\bx_{t-1})$ in Eq.~(\ref{eq: posterior as means markov chain}).\\ The term added to the posterior in Eq.~(\ref{eq: posterior as means markov chain}) can be positive or negative, respectively corresponding to an increase or a decrease of the posterior likelihood.
 When the new state is closer to the unwanted mean $\bm{\mu}_{t,\theta}(\bx_{t+1}|\cbad)$ than to the unconditional one $\bm{\mu}_{t,\theta}(\bx_{t+1})$, the posterior, and hence the guidance scale $\lambda(\bx,t)$, increases.
 It should be noted that while the unwanted mean prediction $\bm{\mu}_{t,\theta}(\bx_{t+1}|\cbad)$ can sometimes be totally off (imagine a model that can only generate cats that is trying to denoise the image of a truck), the unconditional mean $\bm{\mu}_{t,\theta}(\bx_{t+1})$ is always a good denoiser (using the previous example, the unconditional model can generate both cats and trucks and therefore has no problem denoising any of the two).
 This has as consequence that the likelihood decreasing terms are much larger in magnitude than the likelihood increasing ones.
 This is explained visually in Fig.~\ref{fig: Visual explanation forbidden vs allowed}.
 To regularize this effect, we propose adding a linear transformation to the difference of Euclidean distances.
 Rescaling the difference by a factor $\tau\in]0,1[$ can diminish stochastic fluctuations present during denoising, while a small offset $\delta$ creates a slight bias towards increasing the posterior.
 Should an allowed image be generated, this offset is completely dominated by the very large difference.
 But should the predictions of the unconditional and the negatively conditioned model be similar, the posterior would increase.

 The estimation of the posterior probability is summarized in Algorithm \ref{alg: Compute posterior}. \\ To illustrate the validity of the proposed posterior approximation scheme, the one dimensional Gaussian case can again be analyzed.
 The approximated posterior can be compared to the known exact posterior.
 To remove any effects possibly caused by the guidance itself, the posterior is tracked at zero-guidance scale (\(\lambda=0\)).
 To visualize the results, 100k points are sampled using the unconditional model and then classified into two groups based on whether they belong to the forbidden mode\footnote{The forbidden mode is chosen to be distinct from others to simplify the classification task (with the unconditional distribution shown in red in Fig.~\ref{subfig: Sampled approx posterior})}.
 For both groups, the exact and approximated posterior values are averaged at each diffusion time step, as shown in Fig.~\ref{subfig: Posterior comparison}, demonstrating the validity of the approximation.
 An example of a distribution sampled using our dynamic negative guidance with the approximate posterior is shown in Fig.~\ref{subfig: Sampled approx posterior}. \\ The derived approach is highly flexible, solely requiring a conditional diffusion model.
 It remains valid using latent representations, such as used in modern Latent Diffusion Models~\citep{LDMs}.